jhanley634/soft-eng-info/blog/2022-06-18-commit-those-edits.md

 Oh, let me count the ways!
 Here are just a few.

-1. You're going to want to `git diff` current against recently working.
+1. You're going to want to `git diff` current against what was recently working.
-2. You're going to want to check out a previous version.
+2. You're going to want to checkout a previous version.
 3. Commits are easy to `git push`, and then you're safe from `rm -rf .`, laptop stolen from car, and other mishaps.
 4. Others can see your edit, e.g. via a slack'd github URL.
 4. You can `git blame` to reveal state-of-mind and timestamp of last edit .